tkubica12/dataplayground/notes/Databricks ML associate/2 - prepare features.md

 ```

 ## Categorical features
-For categorical feature we need to creat dummy variables (One Hot Encoding).
+For categorical feature we need to create dummy variables (One Hot Encoding).
 This is two step process in Spark.

 ```python
 from pyspark.ml.feature import OneHotEncoder, StringIndexer